Darragh Fitzgibbon: Minor and under-21

 Fitzgibbon first played for Cork at minor level in 2015, however, his sole season in the grade ended without success with a defeat by Limerick.
 On 23 June 2016, Fitzgibbon made his first appearance for the Cork under-21 hurling team in a seven-point defeat by Limerick.
 He also played in Cork's unsuccessful championship campaign in 2017.
 On 4 July 2018, Fitzgibbon won a Munster medal after leaving the field injured in Cork's 2-23 to 1-13 defeat of Tipperary in the final.
 On 26 August 2018, he scored a point in Cork's 3-13 to 1-16 All-Ireland final defeat by Tipperary in what was his last game in the grade.
 Fitzgibbon was later nominated for the Team of the Year.

 Senior

 Fitzgibbon made his senior debut for Cork on 11 February 2017 in a National League defeat of Clare, before making his first championship start later that season in a Munster Championship quarter-final against Tipperary.
 Fitzgibbon was a regular starter for Cork's subsequent championship games.
 On 9 July 2017, he won his first Munster medal following a 1-25 to 1-20 defeat of Clare in the final.

 On 1 July 2018, Fitzgibbon won a second successive Munster medal following a 2-24 to 3-19 defeat of Clare in the final.
 At the end of the championship he was named on The Sunday Game Team of the Year.
 Fitzgibbon ended the season by winning an All-Star Award while he was also a Young Hurler of the Year nominee.

+Fitzgibbon won his second All Star at the end of the 2024 season.